 African World Press $9.95

-Probably the least expected recommendation, however the mis-educated Negro of the modern era must re-examine their thinking in all areas of life, including how it impacts our bottom line.
-The Mis-Education of the Negro is one that could be read, studied, then reread.
+The mis-educated Negro of the modern era must re-examine their thinking in all areas of life, including how it impacts our bottom line.
+The Mis-Education of the Negro is a book that could be read, studied, then reread.
 For a book published 85 years ago it reads as though it were published yesterday.
-It is foundational to the understanding of our present impoverished and struggling reality and what must be done to correct it.
+It is foundational to the understanding of our present impoverished and struggling mentality and reality and what must be done to correct it.

 By Maggie Anderson

 What if the solution to Black economic despair was as simple as changing our minds?
 Practically overnight we could dramatically shift the decimal point on our bank accounts to the right, if we followed Maggie Anderson’s example.
 She knows the value of our Black dollar, which is why she decided to create “The Empowerment Experiment,” wherein her household exclusively bought Black for one year.
 Some considered her quest “racist” and “militant.”
 Imagine that, Black people owning and controlling their economies is offensive to some folks.
 After reading this book, spending Black first will seem less trivial and more of an obligation, also raising one’s sense of self pride.

 Dr. Claud Anderson diagnosed what is the economic problem for Black people in America, offering a historical analysis of how racism “locked and boxed” Black people into a near permanent underclass.
 He offers analysis on the true definition of the terms “power” and “progress.”
 He pulls no punches when addressing impediments to economic empowerment and justice; the Europeans reasoning for enslaving Africans and the immigrants who are complicit in our exploitation.
 This book covers how we Africans in America can become politically and economically competitive and build foundations for economic power.